Lebanon Travel Guide – From Beirut, Roman Ruins And The Oldest City In The World

 Arriving in Lebanon and The First Experience of Busy Beirut

 We arrived at our guesthouse at midnight so I expected it to be quiet, but Beirut is rocking!
-I stayed at Saifi Urban Guesthouse which has an incredible café attached to it which morphs into a bar in the evenings.
+I stayed at Saifi Urban Gardens which has an incredible café attached to it which morphs into a bar in the evenings.
 Beirut is a party city and this guesthouse proves that with it staying open until about 2 am.

 I had no trouble sleeping here as the dorms are upstairs and in an old building which keeps the sound out well, but that would be the one thing I’d say to bear in mind if you are looking for somewhere to stay.
 This guesthouse was only one of two we could find online that was aimed at backpackers in Beirut and while there were plenty of other Westerners here, they were all students.